adeep/bitwarden_reddit/cannot_login.md

   Or vice versa.
   This might “solve” some network and/or IP address problems.

-* For all devices in your local network: restart the router.
+* For all devices in your local network: power off the router, wait 30 seconds, and then turn it back on.
   This might resolve some network addressing issues.

-* If you use a VPN: turn it off (or on), (at least temporarily).
+* If you use a VPN, turn it off (or on), (at least temporarily).

 If you cannot seem to connect to the Bitwarden server (but other sites seem to connect correctly):

-* Start by looking at the [Bitwarden status page](https://status.bitwarden.com.
+* Start by looking at the [Bitwarden status page](https://status.bitwarden.com).
   Perhaps this is a known issue or a planned outage.
 * Are _the Bitwarden (US/EU) servers are temporarily down_?
   [Downdetector](https://downdetector.com/status/bitwarden/) is a good crosscheck to see if other users